oneRF/ReSeNI/README.md

 The proposed project seeks to provide a low-cost, long-range, robust and self-diagnostic WSN solution to operate in remote environments without direct human intervention.
 These features are available for a solution and a low cost of deployment and maintenance.

-The measurements of the alarms and parameterization of the WSN will be done via Coap Protocol (Conformed Application Protocol) or MQTT (Telemetry Transport of Message Placement).
-The nodes can schedule readings for the Concentrator or generate alarms if there is an abrupt level change.
 The sensor nodes are purposely simple.
 Thus, the processing capacity of the sensor nodes is low to minimize the energy consumption and the final cost of the solution.
 It allows the connection of hundreds of os unities to a single node concentrator.
 The concentrators store the measurements, variable of alarm and battery of battery for the last readings.
 It's up to the Node to keep the data, send it to a cloud and manage a WSN.